forter/storm-data-contracts/README.md

 * `ObjectNode` - a weakly typed object (Jackson parsed JSON object similar to Map).
 Converted to MyBoltInput and validated.
 * `Map` or `SomeOtherBoltInput` - converted into an `ObjectNode` and then converted into MyBoltInput and validated.

+This behavior can be modified by overriding the BaseContractsBoltExecutor#transformInput() method.

 **output**

 The bolt emits a pair tuple (such as [id, data]).